 Another imagemagick trick: txt to png

 I ran across an article some time ago that discussed exporting text to an image format using imagemagick's convert option.
 Although it looked interesting, I wasn't sure at the time whether it would actually be useful to me in any real-world way.
-Since I'm now considering various schemes for making paper back-ups of some sensitive data, I've begin investigating again this means of making an image from text.
-So I though I'd provide a bit of documentation here and just make a comment or two on some recent tests.
+Since I'm now considering various schemes for making paper back-ups of some sensitive data, I've begun investigating again this means of making an image from text.
+So I thought I'd provide a bit of documentation here and just make a comment or two on some recent tests.

 So the current iteration of the command I've been testing is